mw827/ParkinSign/README.md

 run pd_saveall.ipynb next to save different people's info as a single csv file

 run pd_model.ipynb last to run ML models

+Files in app folder is to get dash-based webapp